omelchert/IQOStudentProjectTemplate/Readme.md

 # IQOStudentProjectTemplate

-Latex template for writing up a student project in the group *Theoretical Optics and Photonics* at the Institute of Quantum Optics at Leibniz University Hannover.
+Latex template for writing up a student project in the group *Theoretical Optics and Photonics* at the *Institute of Quantum Optics* at *Leibniz University Hannover*.

 ## Prerequisites